syntaxwhisper/music-library-guide/README.md

 * artwork embedded in audio files
 * artwork saved separately as `cover.jpg`

-This is not the only possible strategy, but it offers an excellent balance between compatibility, portability, and long-term maintainability.
+This is not the only valid approach, but it works well across virtually every player, server, and device you are likely to encounter.

 Embedding artwork ensures that tracks remain self-contained and portable.